Sarah E. Thomas PagelsPartner

 Northwestern Journal of Technology and Intellectual Property, Managing Editor

-Sarah is actively involved in the greater Milwaukee community and in professional associations including the Milwaukee Ballet and the Leukemia and Lymphoma Society, the Northwestern Law Club of Milwaukee, and the Defense Research Institute (DRI).
+Sarah is actively involved in the greater Milwaukee community and in professional and community associations including the Milwaukee Ballet and the Leukemia and Lymphoma Society, the Northwestern Law Club of Milwaukee, and the Defense Research Institute (DRI).

 When she’s not practicing law, Sarah is passionate about the arts, cooking and entertaining friends and family.
 She lives in Shorewood with her husband and daughter.
 Sarah and her family love spending time together watching Northwestern football, swimming and boating at their family lake houses ‘up north,’ and exploring the vibrant food and cultural scene that the greater Milwaukee area has to offer.